 However, we had to wait the years 1800s and the works of Michael Faraday to discover the true relationship existing between electricity and magnetism.
-But his works were not associated to mathematic development.
-So, in 1873 the Scotsman James Clerk Maxwell whose picture is displayed at right, "redesigned" these concepts in mathematical form and invented the electromagnetic waves.
+But his works were not associated to mathematic developments.
+So, in 1873 the Scotsman James Clerk Maxwell "redesigned" these concepts in mathematical form and invented the electromagnetic waves.
 Today, Maxwell's equations are always used to calculate characteristics of waves that they propagate in a tube receiver or a satellite antenna.

 Maxwell created the fundamental concept of "field", giving up the one of electric fluids in ether.
-"The field told he, creates a canvas across all the sky".
+"The field" told he, "creates a canvas across all the sky".
 This property allows Maxwell to predict the existence of (electromagnetic) waves.
 Outside the field the force has no effect.
-This is for this reason that outside the electromagnetic field of a broadcasting station, we cannot hear at all its emissions.
+It is for this reason that outside the electromagnetic field of a broadcasting station, we cannot hear at all its emissions.

 1844 : Samuel Morse invents the telegraphy